MilkaElias/receipt-processor/README.md

 ## Getting Started

+You can run the application in two ways (locally or using Docker).

+## Run Locally (Maven)

 ### Prerequisites

 Make sure you have the following installed on your system:
 ✅ Java 17+ (JDK)
 ✅ Maven (for building the project)
-✅ Docker (if you want to run it in a container)

-## Run Locally (Maven)

 ### Clone this repository
  ```